-Menorca airport, with annual traffic totalling around three million passengers, has a long history of caring for and respecting the environment.
+Menorca airport, wich has surpassed this year for the first time the three million passengers, has a long history of caring for and respecting the environment.
 In all the activities undertaken in its facilities, special attention is paid to possible changes or effects which may arise during building work, aeronautical operations, and other activities which take place in and around the airport.

 This is attested to by the introduction and certification of recognised management systems, such as ISO 14.001 and ISO 9001.
 Menorca Airport has held these environmental and quality certificates since the early 2000s, and was one of the first Spanish airports to do so in the Aena network.
 Partnerships with companies for controlling and preventing issues in such important areas as water treatment and purification, waste management, the reduction of energy consumption and gas emissions, preserving the environment, etc., have always been part of the daily work of the airport's professionals.
 In this regard, and in the privileged setting of the island of Menorca, recognised by UNESCO as a Biosphere Reserve since 1933, the airport has always striven to keep pace with society, as it becomes more motivated and aware of the need to conserve and respect the most precious asset of this wonderful part of the Mediterranean: its natural environment.
 Visitors immediately notice the perfect balance of natural values, care for traditions and the landscape, and modern comforts.